-On May 30, 2017, we announced that we had received approval from the TPD to proceed with a clinical trial apabetalone in patients with Fabry disease.
+On May 30, 2017, we announced that we had received approval from the TPD to proceed with a clinical trial of apabetalone in patients with Fabry disease.
+Preclinical investigation of the effects of apabetalone on blood collected from Fabry disease patients is currently underway.

 We have continued to explore the biology surrounding BET inhibition.
 Using a variety of cells, cell-based models and cell lines, as well as our archived clinical trial blood samples, we have identified numerous pathways and genes that are regulated in response to BET inhibition.
 From this effort we have been able to explore the biological processes underlying CVD and MACE as well as have identified several potential indications based on the data observed.
-Peer reviewed journal publications highlighting these novel findings will be submitted during the upcoming year.

 We continue to explore the preferential binding of apabetalone to the BD2 of BET family members.
-Using microarray data of whole blood treated ex vivo with various concentrations of apabetalone, a BD2 specific gene signature is being explored.
-This signature differentiates apabetalone from other BET inhibitors in pre-clinical development and may aid in the discovery of follow-on compounds in indications other than high risk vascular disease.
+This BD2 selectivity differentiates apabetalone from other BET inhibitors in pre-clinical development and may aid in the discovery of follow-on compounds in indications other than high risk vascular disease.

 We continue to explore additional indications.
-Mechanistic evidence through analysis of in vitro and clinical data suggests that BET inhibition via apabetalone suppresses pathways and reduces protein levels associated with vascular calcification.
+Mechanistic evidence through analysis of in vitro and clinical data suggests that BET inhibition via apabetalone suppresses pathways and reduces protein levels associated with vascular calcification (published online in January 2019), as noted under "Recent Scientific Developments" herein).
 We believe that apabetalone and its ability to modulate pathways involved in vascular calcification has the potential to beneficially impact renal patients.
 With leading experts on our Renal Clinical Advisory Board ("RCAB") providing input and guidance, a pharmacokinetic clinical study in this therapeutic area was initiated (as outlined in the "Clinical Trial Developments" section above).
 The primary objective of the Phase 1 study was met, allowing us to proceed with more advanced renal impairment and dialysis trials.
-After having met with the FDA, we intend to file an official IND application and proceed in 2017 with the planned Phase 2a pharmacokinetic and efficacy / safety clinical trial in patients with end-stage renal disease hemodialysis.
+After having met with the FDA, we intend to file an official IND application and proceed in 2019 with the planned Phase 2a pharmacokinetic and efficacy / safety clinical trial in patients with end-stage renal disease hemodialysis.